 The initial mass function (IMF) is an empirical distribution function (essentially an unnormalized probability density function) that describes the distribution of initial masses of stars.
 It is typically given as N(m)dm.

-Edwin Salpeter developed an early IMF in 1955, the Salpeter function:
+Edwin Salpeter developed an early IMF in 1955, the Salpeter function (or Salpeter IMF):

 The IMF can be derived from the luminosity function and the mass-luminosity relation.